endor/kettu/README.md

 ## Todo
 * display errors, also tracker errors in tracker info + torrents list (maybe red)
-* when adding new torrent
-  * select download folder (type in/categories/? => http://trac.transmissionbt.com/ticket/1496)
-  * select and prioritize files
+* when adding a torrent, maybe open a dialog (facebox or something) where user can select/prioritize files, download folder etc. (need to get the new torrent's id for that)
 * graphing up/download:
   * aggregate data
 * iphone compability